 A cyberattack can halt your company’s operations, with severe consequences for your finances and reputation.
 If the incident involves a permanent loss of data or exposing information about employees or customers, you could also face regulatory fines and legal fees.

 While the timing of a cyber incident is unpredictable, its likelihood is more certain.
 Given what’s on the line, a strong incident response plan needs to be a priority.
 An effective response to a cyberattack will mitigate its potential damage and prevent it from spreading.

 Cybercriminals know that employees are the Achille’s heel of a company’s cybersecurity efforts.
 As such, most cyberattacks depend on some form of human error and/or trust to be carried out successfully.
 In contrast, deliberate attacks carried out from the inside derive from human’s baser instincts.

 Ransomware and malware arrive via legitimate-looking emails, so employees believe them to be safe.
 Login credentials are highjacked through social engineering methods, which is primarily through email, but also by impersonating executives or help desk staff, even by way of open-source reconnaissance.

 Additional network vulnerabilities include, among other things, security misconfigurations and failure to patch known software flaws.
 Vulnerability is further amplified when remote management interfaces, the Internet of Things (IoT), and bring your own device (BYOD) are introduced to your network.

 Metrics for Measuring Incident Response Quality

-When they do, there is a single summative metric that can be used to quantify the effectiveness of a company’s incident response strategy: the mean time to respond.
-Reducing the average time that it takes to identify, investigate, mitigate, and repair a breach in cyber security infrastructure is essential to an effective incident response and a strong cyber defense.
+Of these, the defining metric of an effective incident response plan is the mean time to respond.
+Reducing the average amount of time needed to identify, investigate, mitigate, and repair a breach is essential to a strong cyber defense.